API Reference

 • always_included_messages – A list of messages to always include as a prefix in all chat rounds (i.e., evict newer messages rather than these to manage context length).
 These will not be included in chat_history.

 • desired_response_tokens – The minimum amount of space to leave in max context size - tokens in prompt.
 To control the maximum number of tokens generated more precisely, you may be able to configure the engine (e.g. OpenAIEngine(..., max_tokens=250)).
+Defaults to 10% of the engine’s context length or 8192 tokens, whichever is smaller.

 • chat_history